symbol/symbol-docs/source/serialization/account_link.rst

 NodeKeyLinkTransaction
 ======================

+This transaction is required for all node operators.

 Announce a NodeKeyLinkTransaction to link a public key to an account.
-TLS uses the linked public key to create sessions.
-Required for node operators.

 **Version**: 0x01